 Brit Milah and B’not Simchah

 Welcoming your new little one into your family and into our community is a special joy for Congregation P’nai Tikvah!
-Rabbi Mintz will provide meaningful guidance and support for the special Jewish rituals that celebrate the birth of that new addition to your family.
+We are happy to provide meaningful guidance and support for the special Jewish rituals that celebrate the birth of that new addition to your family.

 Mazel tov on your move into your new home or apartment.
-Chanukkat Bayit - dedication of your home, is a wonderful ceremonial celebration in which the mezzuzah (parchment scroll containing the Shema) is affixed to the door post and blessings are expressed.
-Call on Rabbi Yocheved Mintz to preside at this happy occasion along with invited friends.
+Chanukkat Bayit – dedication of your home, is a wonderful ceremonial celebration in which the mezzuzah (parchment scroll containing the Shema) is affixed to the door post and blessings are expressed.
+Call us to lead and preside at this happy occasion along with invited friends.

 Funerals & Yahrzeits

-During your times of sadness, Rabbi Yocheved Mintz and Congregation P’nai Tikvah are here to support you through your grieving process.
+During your times of sadness, Congregation P’nai Tikvah clergy and lay leaders are here to support you through your grieving process.

 Gay & Lesbian Jews